Frequently asked questions

 Why a DIY kit?

 A DIY kit for a tiny house is a pre-fabricated and ready-to-assemble solution, where the major components such as framing are already cut and fabricated in a factory.
 These components are then delivered in portable sections to your building site and assembled to form a complete dwelling, much like putting together a large kit or furniture from IKEA.
 Assembly time varies depending on the model, but Livful kits can be assembled in hours.
-The flat-pack packaging also allows for easy transport and placement in even the most remote locations, and if needed the components can be delivered piece by piece.
-This eliminates any limitations imposed by restricted access.

 Why should I choose a Livful house kit?